stixbrogump/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-## Loading and preprocessing the data
+## Loading and preprocessing the data.

 ```r
 #Unzip and Read CSV